numo-labs/isearch-ui/README.md

 ```sh
 npm install
 ```

-(_ensure that you have the
-> Note: if you don't already have Java installed on your localhost,
+> Note: if you _don't_ already have Java installed on your localhost,
 see: [#**installing-java**](https://github.com/dwyl/learn-nightwatch/#installing-java-runtime-environment-jre)

 Once all `devDependencies` have installed, simply run: